Looking for a high-protein salad? This delicious Shrimp Avocado Salad recipe is fresh, healthy, and quick and easy to make!

 - Salt and ground black pepper

 - Romaine lettuce — washed and chopped beforehand.
 Make sure to get any dirt out near the root of the lettuce.
+You can also use arugula or spinach if you prefer.

 - Cherry tomatoes — cut in half.
 You can use grape tomatoes as well.